-As an accredited member of AdvancED/SACS CASI, we at Community Leadership Academy are obligated to follow the following guidelines provided to us from AdvancED/SACS CASI for the transfer of credits in and out of our school.
+As an accredited member of Cognia/SACS CASI (Formerly AdvancED), we at Community Leadership Academy are obligated to follow the following guidelines provided to us from our accrediting organization for the transfer of credits in and out of our school.
 We will validate all credits received by a transferring student for coursework that was completed at a recognized accredited institution.
 Coursework completed by a transferring student who was enrolled in a non-accredited school or home school program of education will be validated and credits awarded through entrance exams, portfolio review and a review of the student's record in accordance with the guidelines outlined in the Appendix.
 (See Appendix for more details.)